 The drink selection was also very ordinary.
 There was a soft drink machine with Danish labels attached.
 The juice was also available.
 The alcohol selection was small consisting of wine, self-served beer (one type) and one type of strong alcohol.
 Compared to our other lounge experiences, the drink selection of Aviator Lounge was minimal.

 The Price to Get in

 The lounge's price is 155 Danish Crowns, which is about 21 euros.
 Even though the price seems to be affordable, it is still too much for this lounge.

 Comfort inside the lounge may be better than outside but compared to the baseline of lounges, the quality was poor.
 The decoration was not beautiful and the lounge was way too small, so crowded and noisy.
 It was not a pleasure to wait for our flight here.

 There was not any warm food available, not even soup.
-The bread was not that fresh as advertised and not many other items available either.
+The bread was not as fresh as advertised and not many other items available either.
 This lounge is not for hungry people.
-We give two-star rating for very little variety in the food.
+We give a two-star rating for very little variety in the food.

 The drink selection was a little better than the food selection.
 There were soft drinks, alcohol and hot drinks available.
 The selection was quite small but enough for us.

 The lounge had all basic services like toilets and WiFi.
 They were working well so nothing to complain about.
 They have a screen monitor that shows flight status.
 However, the lounge didn't offer any nice extras.